buildstar-online/azure-tf-starter/README.md

         --fail-on-exist \
         --public-access="off"
     ```

-___
+## Initializing your Terraform Project

-8. Add your state-bucket details to the `providers.tf` file if you made any customisations
+- Add your state-bucket details to the `providers.tf` file if you made any customisations

 ```hcl
   backend "azurerm" {